sous-chefs/apache2/CONTRIBUTING.md

-# Contributing to OneHealth Cookbooks
+# Contributing to Viverae Cookbooks

-We are glad you want to contribute to OneHealth Cookbooks!
+We are glad you want to contribute to Viverae Cookbooks!
 The first step is the desire to improve the project.

 ## Quick-contribute

-* Create an issue on the github [issue tracker](https://github.com/onehealth-cookbooks/apache2/issues)
+* Create an issue on the github [issue tracker](https://github.com/viverae-cookbooks/apache2/issues)
 * Link to your patch as a rebased git branch or pull request from the ticket

 We regularly review contributions and will get back to you if we have